PC-FLS8 Flashlog 8 Configurable, Ultra Powerful Multi-Channel Logging Software

 - Up to four DAB+ ensembles.

-- Adjustable number of logging days on each ensemble.
+- Adjustable no. of logging days per ensemble.

 - Entire MSC (main service channel) contents recorded.